istio/istio-events/2023/README.md

 Repo for https://events.istio.io

-The first website will be for IstioCon 2021 and will be under istiocon-2021.
+This website will be for IstioCon 2023 and will be under istiocon-2023.